Problem Statement

 The first meeting in October, 2006 at Bucknell University was a day-long Working Group discussion of our goals, interests, plans and resources.
 We paid particular attention to the dilemmas our secular contexts present for integrating what faculty and students care about-- what we're calling questions of meaning and value -- with their learning and teaching.
 We began discussing how the four partners can work together to assemble baseline data on student engagement in big questions.
 We plan to develop shared instruments for a qualitative assessment across our campuses of how students and faculty experience secularity, with institutional research to begin during the spring, 2007.

-Our second meeting in February, 2007, is a meeting at Williams College of members of each campus institutional research team to finish the shared interview and focus group questions we will use on our campuses, and to draw up plans and a timeline for training and implementation of our research.
+Our second meeting in February, 2007, was a meeting at Williams College of members of each campus institutional research team to finish the shared interview and focus group questions we used on our campuses.
+We drew up plans and a timeline for training and implementation of our research.

 Our third meeting in May 2007 brought together the full Working Group at Vassar College to re-evaluate our goals for the project, brainstorming and developing the planned sessions for our conference, including speakers to invite, and a new project timeline.